EnesBrt/Project_WebScraping_Sacha_David_Enes/README.md

 ```

-## Scraping reddit by using BeautifulSoup4
+## Scraping reddit.com by using BeautifulSoup4

 - install the following libraries
 ```bash